They say life isn’t linear, but your career path as a project manager may have looked like this:

 This may seem like a big contradiction—how can a traditional, waterfall project manager be agile?

 As much as we would like to believe that organizations and teams are either strictly agile or waterfall, there are a lot of gray areas where an organization may be in a transition or, for business reasons, decide to adopt both concepts from waterfall and agile methodologies.
-These hybrid (or ‘wagile’) organizations may have a need for someone with traditional project management skills as well as skills in and knowledge of agile practices.

 In project teams like this, an agile project manager may be involved with some of the tasks such as planning for resources and managing a project budget, but they may also conduct project planning utilizing agile methods such as Scrum or Kanban.